If you search Google for diets for fat loss, you will find lots of results, the problem is, will you find the ideal diet for you?

 Each type of body requires different approaches, both in terms of calories and macronutrients.

 Before you know how much and how you should eat, you must know what body type you fit into.

 Ectomorph ?
 Ectomorphs are thin and have a typically narrower body frame, with a small rib cage and narrow shoulders as well.
 This is usually the weakest body type of the three.

 One of its main characteristics is the difficulty that the ectomorph has in gaining weight, due to its fast metabolism.
 This is a disadvantage when the goal is to gain weight and muscle mass, but when you want to lose fat, it is a great advantage.

 However, as the endomorph loses weight quickly, care must be taken not to lose muscle mass in the process.

-Mesomorph - Of the three types, we can say that the mesomorph is the one that has the biggest advantage, since it gathers the best characteristics to develop a lean and muscular body.
+Mesomorph ?
+Of the three types, we can say that the mesomorph is the one that has the greatest advantage, as it has the best characteristics to develop a lean and muscular body.

 Mesomorphs usually look athletic, often with little training.
 The shoulders are broad and are usually strong.
 Gain muscle easily and losing fat is also no problem for the mesomorph.